 Services › Anti-Spam

-Internal Affairs has stepped up its fight against mobile phone text spam by entering into a public private partnership and signing up to an international reporting service which will make it easier to track spammers and fraudsters breaching New Zealand’s anti-spam law.
+Internal Affairs continues its fight against mobile phone text spam through its public private partnership and international reporting service making it easier to track spammers and fraudsters breaching New Zealand’s anti-spam law.

 High Court judgementAn Auckland based marketing company has been ordered to pay $120 000 for sending spam via email and text messages – the largest penalty imposed for sending spam in New Zealand.
 Image Marketing Group Ltd was ordered to pay a pecuniary penalty to the Crown in respect of the civil liability events referred to in the judgement below.